 curriculum vitae (doc)

-Johnston serves on the representative assembly for UIC’s faculty union, UIC United Faculty.
-He lives with his wife Anne and family Chicago’s West Rogers Park neighborhood, where he is on the board of the Warren Park Youth Baseball Little League and roots, with increasing hope, for the Cubs.
+Johnston serves on the executive committee of UIC’s faculty union, UIC United Faculty.
+He lives with his wife Anne, a special education teacher, and family in Chicago’s West Rogers Park neighborhood, where he is on the board of the Warren Park Youth Baseball Little League and roots, with increasing hope, for the Cubs.

 Office: 930 UH, MC 198